 Unlike the FIPS 140-2 Standard which included the requirements for cryptographic modules, the FIPS 140-3 references ISO/IEC 19790:2012 and ISO/IEC 24759:2017 which can be purchased through the International Organization for Standardization Store.
 If you already have the ISO/IEC 19790:2012, make sure it contains the 2015 update.
 There is much confusion as ISO/IEC normally posts a Technical Corrigendum listing only the changes to the standard.
 However, ISO/IEC has withdrawn the Technical Corrigendum, and has folded the updates into the ISO/IEC 19790:2012 now available.
 The update is internally marked as ISO/IEC 19790:2012/Cor.1:2015(E).

 ISO publications can only be bought for your personal individual use and cannot be transferred to another user.
 If you wish to purchase (an) ISO publication(s) for multiple users (for example, for your colleagues or post on your company’s intranet) or want to obtain broader rights beyond your personal use, please contact ISO or your ISO Member to explore your options.

 NIST intends to work with the appropriate parties to help ensure that the ISO/IEC standard will be made reasonably available to researchers, academics and small organizations.
-To support this effort, NIST is currently making available a limited number of copies of ISO/IEC 19790:2012 and ISO/IEC 24759:2017.
+To support this effort, NIST has make available over 150 copies of ISO/IEC 19790:2012 and ISO/IEC 24759:2017 to date.
 To request a copy of each document, complete the Contact Information form and then email a copy of your signed End User License Agreement to firstname.lastname@example.org.